'Starts to take a toll' | Food banks across Central Texas prepare for looming government shutdown

 AUSTIN, Texas — A government shutdown could happen on Oct.
 1 if Congress can't work out a spending deal.

 That means thousands of federal workers here in Central Texas could be furloughed or forced to work without pay.
-The Central Texas Food Bank said they've already started preparations.
+The Central Texas Food Bank said it has already started preparations.

-"We might see any many as 48,000 federal civilian workers impacted," said CEO Sari Vatske.
+"We might see any many as 48,000 federal civilian workers impacted," CEO Sari Vatske said.

 If a shutdown happens, Vatske said some Central Texas workers could go without a paycheck until Congress reaches a deal.
 It's something the food bank experienced during the 2018 government shutdown that lasted more than 30 days.

-That's why they're planning ahead, especially since many Texans are already living paycheck to paycheck.
+That's why the food bank is planning ahead, especially since many Texans are already living paycheck to paycheck.

 "The team is making additional distribution preparations.
 Now we are looking at where it makes the most sense to hold distribution for federal employees should that need come to fruition," Vatske said.